 I started playing the piano shortly before my eighth birthday.
 Since July 2014 I have been learning with Antoinette Cann, and Mark Bebbington has been mentoring me at the Birmingham Conservatoire since 2018.
 I gained a distinction in my ATCL piano performance diploma shortly before I turned twelve and a high distinction (96/100) in my LTCL piano performance diploma in July 2016.
 At the very beginning of 2019 my recital for my 3rd and final piano performance diploma (FTCL) was approved, so I am now a Fellow of Trinity College London!

-I took part in my local Cambridge Competitive Music Festival.
+I took part in my local Cambridge Competitive Music Festival for a few years.
 I won the ‘novice’ cup back in 2012, and three years later, in March 2015, I won six cups, including the very top prize, the ‘Kathleen Freeman Trophy’ for the ‘most outstanding 18-and-under performer’ and the ‘Agnes Heron Memorial Trophy’ for the ‘most outstanding piano player’.
 I’m enormously grateful to Rex Freeman and his group of tireless volunteers who organise this festival, which provides such a wonderful platform for Cambridge young musicians, and to Mark Bebbington who has been giving such kind and generous feedback to everyone over the years.
-In 2015 I was delighted to find out that I got through to the second round in the BBC Young Musician competition, having gained almost full marks from both adjudicators.
+I reached the Category Audition for the Piano Final of BBC Young Musician 2016 and 2020.
 In 2018, I played in London as a finalist of the Royal Philharmonic Society – Duet Group Young Instrumentalist Competition (the 2016 prize was won by Sheku Kanneh-Mason!), and enjoyed the experience tremendously.
 More recently, I was awarded one of the top three Distinction prizes in the Tunbridge Wells 2021 Interim International Competition.

 A year after I started playing the piano, I also took up the cello.
 Although I do not play it nearly as seriously as I do the piano, I still adore it.
 I got my Grade 7 with distinction last year, and am currently working towards my ATCL.
-I am learning at school with Joshua Lynch.